-Katherine ("Katie") Elder, Ph.D., M.P.Aff., is Assistant Professor of Health Communication at California State University-Channel Islands.
+Katherine ("Katie") Elder, Ph.D., M.P.Aff., is Assistant Professor of Health Communication at California State University, Channel Islands.
 Prior to joining CI, she worked as a postdoctoral fellow at the University of Texas Health Science Center on a grant-funded project designed to tailor health-related messaging to the needs and beliefs of legislators.
 She studies translation and implementation science, focusing specifically on how to bridge the gap between public health research and health policy.
 Her research interests are motivated by her work in the public sector.
-Prior to her doctoral studies, she worked for two years as a program analyst at the U.S. Department of Health and Human Services' Recovery Act Office, where she was responsible for stimulus-created jobs data posted on Recovery.gov.
+Prior to her doctoral studies, she worked for two years as a program analyst in the Obama administration at the U.S. Department of Health and Human Services' Recovery Act Office, where she was responsible for stimulus-created jobs data posted on Recovery.gov.
 She has also worked on projects for the U.S. Agency for Healthcare Research and Quality, the U.S. Department of State, and the Centers for Disease Control and Prevention.
 Katie received her Ph.D. in Health Communication from the University of Southern California and her Masters of Public Affairs from the Lyndon B. Johnson School at the University of Texas at Austin.

-John Elder, Ph.D, MPH, is Distinguished Professor of Public Health (Emeritus) at San Diego State University, the only faculty in SDSU’s history to receive the “Distinguished Professor” twice, once for his research and once for his teaching.
-John is also Adjunct Professor at the UCSD School of Medicine Moores Cancer Center.
-John received his Ph.D. in Clinical Psychology from West Virginia University and his MPH in International Health from Boston Universityu.
-He has worked on some of history’s largest health communication projects in the USA and abroad, such as the Pawtucket (Rhode Island) Heart Health Program (USDHHS/NIH), the 21-nation HealthComm Project (USAID), the PEPFARs HIV/AIDS project (USDOD) and the COMBI dengue and subsequently tuberculosis projects (PAHO/WHO).
+John Elder, Ph.D, MPH, is Distinguished Professor of Public Health (Emeritus) at San Diego State University, and recipient of the “Distinguished Professor” designation for both his research and his teaching.
+John received his Ph.D. in Clinical Psychology from West Virginia University and his MPH in International Health from Boston University.
+He has worked on some of history’s largest health communication projects in the USA and abroad, such as the Pawtucket (Rhode Island) Heart Health Program (USDHHS/NIH), the 21-nation HealthComm Child Survival Project (USAID), the PEPFAR HIV/AIDS project (USDOD) and the COMBI dengue and subsequently tuberculosis projects (PAHO/WHO).
 He teaches the MPH health communication class at SDSU and has recently helped to start a community garden in a lower income, urban neighborhood in San Diego.